Our Team

 Murray Bessette, Ph.D.

-Previously, he served as director of academic programs at the Alexander Hamilton Society from 2024 to 2025, senior vice president of education at Common Sense Society from 2021 to 2024.
+Previously, he served as director of academic programs at the Alexander Hamilton Society from 2024 to 2025, and senior vice president of education at Common Sense Society from 2021 to 2024.
 In this role, he was responsible for designing and implementing its fellowship programs, as well as directing its K-12 initiatives, which included a complete charter school curriculum, the American Civics Project, and a comprehensive series of teacher development programs—including seminars, workshops, and webinars, as well as digital courses and civics certification.

+Before that, Bessette was a tenured associate professor at Morehead State University.
 He holds a doctorate in political science and a master’s in American government from Claremont Graduate University.